Osteoarthritis in Dogs

 Surgery

-Most cases of arthritis don’t benefit from surgery.
-If there is an underlying condition present, such as cruciate ligament rupture or hip dysplasia, surgery may be an option.
-Your vet will be able to advise if this is appropriate for your pet.
+Most cases of Arthritis don’t benefit from surgery.
+If there is an underlying condition present, such as Cruciate Ligament Rupture, surgery may be recommended, and your vet will be able to advise if this is appropriate for your pet.
+Less commonly, salvage procedures are used to manage very severe Arthritis.
+These may include hip replacements or joint fusion, known as Arthrodesis.

 What is the outlook for dogs with Osteoarthritis?

-The Canine Arthritis Management's website has a wealth of information and resources about managing your dog’s arthritis and is well worth a look.
+The Canine Arthritis Management website has a wealth of information and resources about managing your dog’s Arthritis, and is well worth a look.

 Disclaimer